AICP Exam Application Tips

 - Planning is a collaborative process, but make sure you do not speak entirely about what the team

 accomplished.
-Exam reviewers need to be able to determine your role on the projects described.
+Exam reviewers need to be able to determine your individual role on the projects described.

 Project managers or people with substantial experience in the field sometimes take for granted the application process.
 APA is concerned not only with the number of years of planning experience but also with making sure the experience meets the established professional planning criteria.
 Experienced applicants should take care in making sure their responses meet each established professional planning criterion.
 For example, managers or directors should use examples that demonstrate their planning experience, not their administrative or managerial responsibilities, when responding to Criteria 1 and 2.